kolbasa/cordova-plugin-apkupdater/README.md

-# Please do not use yet, the documentation is still incomplete.
+# WARNING: Please do not use yet, the documentation is still incomplete.
 I'm still working on it.

 # cordova-plugin-apkupdater